angular/material-start/README.md

 Here you will refactor your directives and controllers to use the Angular 1.5 Component API.

 * combine the directives and controllers logic into the **UsersList** and **UserDetails** classes
-* Use the **bindings** keyword and *1-way* data-binding
+* use the **bindings** keyword and *1-way* data-binding
-* update the App module to register the new components
+* update the Users module to register the new components

-> **Note:** If you want to copy/paste the code from the `step-10` directory, you will also need to delete the `app/src/users/list/UsersListController.js` as it is not used.
+> **Note:** If you want to copy/paste the code from the `step-10` directory, you will also need to delete the `app/src/users/components/list/UsersListController.js` as it is not used.

-`app/src/users/details/UserDetails.js`
+`app/src/users/components/details/UserDetails.js`
 ```js
 class UserDetailsController  {
   // previous code here...